saundev/ruby-web-app/README.md

 # HTTP Server Container and Ruby App
 *Ruby app runs on 4040, ongoing work required to enable SSL / HTTPs requests which is required to run in containers with HTTPS enabled.
 In place of this a HTTP/S NGINX instance has been used.
 Ruby code in `/src` folder. `TODO:` Add container build & push to GCR in CI pipeline and TF build (CD Release Pipeline) and destroy pipeline.
-Considering GitLab or Azure DevOps, pipeline yaml / resources to be added to pipeline folder.
+Considering GitLab or Azure DevOps, pipeline yaml / resources to be added to `/pipeline` folder.
 Google Web Security Scanner on public URL and need to action all HIGH and CRITICAL CVE recommendations (cybersecurity vulnerabilities) on container image scan results.*

 ## Terraform Instructions